 I am interested in supervising any aspect of English social and economic history, especially of the period, c.
 1250-1540.
 My particular research interests centre upon medieval urban society, the growth and decline of medieval towns, domestic and international commerce, particularly the use of credit to finance later medieval trade and Economic recession in fifteenth-century England.
 I have also written on and supervise PhDs on women and work in the later middle ages.
 I also research crafts and industry, particularly coal mining, in the Sherwood region, in the medieval period.

 All of my teaching reflects my research interests and has grown from that research.
 In the second year I teach Plague, famine and flood: crisis and change in English society, 1250-1540 that provides… read more

 My research focuses on the English society and its economy in the later Middle Ages.
 Much of my work so far has concentrated upon medieval towns and their economies.
-I am writing a second monograph,… read more
+My second monograph, entitled… read more

 All of my teaching reflects my research interests and has grown from that research.
 In the second year I teach Plague, famine and flood: crisis and change in English society, 1250-1540 that provides an introduction to the main themes of English social and economic history in the later middle ages.
 My third year Special subject, The Black Death allows students to examine a wide range of fascinating sources available for the study of English society between 1348 and 1520 ; my third-year option, Women and work in later medieval England, 1200-1500, again uses often very detailed medieval sources to examine the work that women undertook in later medieval England.